awsdocs/amazon-comprehend-medical-developer-guide/docs-source/ontologies-batchapi.md

  When you are using the Amazon Comprehend Medical API, create an AWS Identity Access and Management \(IAM\) policy and attach it to an IAM role\.
 To learn more about IAM roles and trust policies, see [IAM Policies and Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html)\.

-****

 1. Upload your data into an S3 bucket\.

-1. To start a new analysis job, use either the or the operation\.
-Provide the name of the S3 bucket that contains the input files and the name of the S3 bucket where you want to send the output files\.
+1. To start a new analysis job, use either the **StartICD10CMInferenceJob**, **StartSNOMEDCTInferenceJob**, or the **StartRxNormInferenceJob** operations\.
+Provide the name of the Amazon S3 bucket that contains the input files and the name of the Amazon S3 bucket where you want to send the output files\.

-1. Monitor the progress of the job by using or operations\.
-Additionally, and enable you to see the status of all ontology linking batch analysis jobs\.
+1. Monitor the progress of the job by using **DescribeICD10CMInferenceJob**, **DescribeSNOMEDCTInferenceJob**, or **DescribeRxNormInferenceJob** operations\.
+Additionally, **ListICD10CMInferenceJobs**, **ListSNOMEDCTInferenceJobs**, and **ListRxNormInferenceJobs** enable you to see the status of all ontology linking batch analysis jobs\.

-1. If you need to stop a job in progress, use or to stop analysis\.
+1. If you need to stop a job in progress, use **StopICD10CMInferenceJob**, **StopSNOMEDCTInferenceJob**, or **StopRxNormInferenceJob** to stop analysis\.

-1. To view the results of your analysis job, see the output S3 bucket that you configured when you started the job\.
+1. To view the results of your analysis job, see the output Amazon S3 bucket that you configured when you started the job\.

 ### Performing batch analysis using the console<a name="batch-api-ontology-linking-console"></a>